 When you’re looking to replace your roof, you’ll be investing a lot of money into it.
 After all, a new roof is one of the most costly improvements you can make to your home.
 As such, you want to know how long your roof will last.
 If you have a shingle roof installed, how long can you expect it to stay in good condition?
 Here’s what you need to know.

 Shingle Roofs Lifespan

-If you ignore these issues, then they’ll get bigger over time and you’ll see that they contribute to the ageing of your roof.
+If you ignore these issues, then they’ll get bigger over time and you’ll see that they contribute to the aging of your roof.
 If the problems are ignored for long enough, you may need to replace that roof much sooner than you would normally.
-If you see any issues during maintenance checks, call in a roofer to help you handle it as soon as possible.
+If you see any issues during maintenance checks, call in a roofer to help you handle them as soon as possible.

-The roofer you use: Picking a well established and highly experienced roofer is key when you’re looking to replace your roof.
+Picking a well-established and highly experienced roofer is key when you’re looking to replace your roof.
 They’ll be able to do the best possible job, and that ensures that the roof lasts for as long as possible.
-The best way to find a good roofer is to ask friends and family for recommendations, and ask questions when you’re talking to them.
+The best way to find a good roofer is to ask friends and family for recommendations and ask questions when you’re talking to them.
 A good roofer will always be happy to help you out.

 The lifespan of your asphalt singles depends on so many different things.
 You need to consider the type of shingles, the weather conditions, and even the roofer who installs them.
 When you’re looking at roofing materials, keep all this in mind.
 That way, you’ll be able to pick just the right roof for you.